stacktome/jenkins-ci/README.md

 Invent and add build token(s) to all build jobs in Configure → Build Triggers → Trigger builds remotely

 Go to target repo page on Github, in Settings → Webhooks set `Payload URL` to `http://jenkins.fuzzylabsresearch.com:8000/?token=<token>&build=<build name>` where `<token>` is the token you have set in jenkins (make sure it does not contain "+", "?" or other confusing characters), `<build name>`is a name of a pipeline in Jenkins that you want the webhook to trigger.
+Select "Let me select individual events." and tick "Pull request".

 Now all merged pull requests into master will automatically trigger builds in Jenkins.